 We use evergreen and deciduous trees and shrubs with interesting structure or colored bark to add winter interest to the garden.
 Our garden is an ever-changing work in progress that varies during the changes in seasons or because of a “gotta have” nursery find that we rush home to plant and make it work into our landscape.

-We did everything ourselves and many of the design ideas were born out of cabin fever in the cold Ohio winter, while we were dreaming of spring, as well as during countless summer evenings spent in our backyard on the patio with friends over dinner and wine, when I would suddenly have a landscape design idea run through my mind.
+We did everything ourselves.
+Many of the design ideas were born out of cabin fever in the cold Ohio winter while we were dreaming of spring, as well as during countless summer evenings spent in our backyard on the patio with friends over dinner and wine, when I would suddenly have a landscape design idea run through my mind.

 After our guests would leave I would tell my wife about my idea.
 The next morning we would find ourselves wrapped up in yet another landscape project.